– Besalu & Pyrenees

 Castles line– In a frontier land disputed for centuries between the Arab empire (Al-andalus) and the Christians in the X , XI and XII centuries, 40 miles from Barcelona, we’ll find still plenty of the ancient fortress and castles.
 Among other peculiar places, we will visit Montfalcó Murallat, a tiny self-enclosed village on top of a hill with just one entrance.
 Also we will go inside one of the castles where the owner will give us an insight into its history and the way of living there in times gone by.

 Biking green paths– Unpaved roads over the coastline, along a river or around lakes; on the farm’s countryside or in natural parks.
 We arrange everything for you and make sure you enjoy a beautiful day with the best.
 Close to Barcelona there’s green routes, at Collserola, at Montserrat (combining nature and spirituality) or at the Montseny Natural Park (one of the richest and richest vegetation park).
 Also, along some abandoned rail roads there are now pathways for ciclist, offering a different approach to this sport.

 Sailing the Mediterranean– One of the best ways for discovering our fascinating coast with crystal clear waters, even sometimes the only way to approach the cliffs with natural caverns and small rocky beaches.
-In most of our region, sailing is still very traditional for fishing (leaving very early in the morning) and for sports.
-There’s many regattas organized along the year, and easily we’ll arrange a sailing trip for you with an expert captain or you may dare to control the boat yourself.
+In the past most of the fishing boats used sails, nowadays sailing is more of a sport acivity, with a big number of categories and a lot of practitioners.
+There are many regattas organized along the year, and easily we’ll arrange a sailing trip for you with an expert captain.